Fast-track Approvals Act 2024

-Fast-track approval approvals process for eligible projects - Decisions about referral of projects and process of referral - Process after Minister receives referral application
+Fast-track approvals process - Referral of project to fast-track approvals process - Process after Minister receives referral application

 You could also call this:

-“Minister asks for feedback on new projects from important people”
+“Minister asks for thoughts on a new project”

-Before asking for comments, the Minister will get a list of the Māori groups to contact from the responsible agency.
+Before asking for comments, the Minister gets a list of Māori groups from the responsible agency.

-If the project involves land in a World Heritage Area, the Minister of Conservation must be asked for comments too.
+If the project includes land in a World Heritage Area, the Minister of Conservation must be asked for comments too.

-The Minister can also ask any other person for their thoughts on the application if they want to.
+The Minister can also ask any other person for their thoughts on the application.

-Everyone who is asked has 20 working days to send in their written comments after they get the application.
+Everyone who is asked has 20 working days to send their comments after they get the application.

-The Minister must think about all the comments they get within those 20 days.
-If comments come in late, the Minister doesn’t have to look at them, but they can if they want to, as long as they haven’t made a decision yet.
+The Minister must think about all comments received on time.
+They don’t have to look at late comments, but they can if they want to, as long as they haven’t made a decision yet.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.